Uber’s new service delivers packages within your community

 ALBANY, N.Y.
-(NEWS10) – Uber announced the launch of its new delivery service: Uber Connect.
-Uber Connect runs throughout Upstate New York and allows residents to easily send packages to others nearby.
+(WTEN) — Uber has announced the launch of its new delivery service, Uber Connect, which allows residents to easily send packages to others nearby.

-The service is helpful to those who are social distancing from their friends and neighbors.
-Uber Connect allows users to send a broad range of items from their homes in a “cost effective, same-day, no-contact” manner.
+The service is helpful to those who are socially distancing from their friends and neighbors, allowing users to send a broad range of items from their homes in a “cost-effective, same-day, no-contact” way.

-Users can send a wide range of items by simply requesting “Uber Connect” in their Uber app.
+To use the service, just request “Uber Connect” in the Uber app.

 This option is currently available in more than 2,400 new cities and towns in the United States.
 Connect is part of Uber’s effort to look beyond food and grocery transportation, and to provide on-demand and scheduled last-mile delivery solutions for consumers and businesses alike.